Looking forward to supporting PM Modi during India's G20 Presidency: US President Biden | Business

 ''India is a strong partner of the US, and I look forward to supporting my friend Prime Minister Modi during India’s G20 presidency,'' Biden tweeted on Friday.

-The US President also underlined that both countries ''will advance sustainable and inclusive growth while tackling shared challenges like the climate, energy, and food crises.''
+Replying to Prime Minister Modi's tweets, which also carried a link to his blog, President Biden underlined that both countries ''will advance sustainable and inclusive growth while tackling shared challenges like the climate, energy, and food crises.''
 Prime Minister Modi on Thursday said India will work to further promote oneness, inspired by the theme of ''One Earth, One Family, One Future'' and listed terror, climate change, pandemic as the greatest challenges that can be best fought together.

 India's G20 priorities will be shaped in consultation with not just our G20 partners, but also our fellow-travellers in the global South, whose voice often goes unheard, Modi said in an article which appeared in several newspapers and was posted on his website as well.